-Crystalline and amorphous solid chemistry
+Crystalline and amorphous solid materials definition

-- Crystalline solids
+- Crystalline solid

-- Amorphous solids
+- Amorphous solid

 Sodium chloride, potassium chloride, sugar, and ice, quartz are examples of crystalline solids possess a sharp melting point.

-Properties of crystalline solids
+Properties of crystalline materials

-- Crystalline solids have a Sharp melting point, flat faces, and sharp edges.
+- Crystalline solids have a sharp melting point, flat faces, and sharp edges.
 It has a well-developed form and usually arranged symmetrically.

-Amorphous solid definition
+Amorphous solid definition and examples

 Glass, pitch, rubber, plastics, etc are examples of amorphous solids.

-Crystalline possess definite structure and sharp melting point but amorphous that do not possess a definite structure and sharp melting point.
+- Crystalline possess definite structure and sharp melting point.
+But amorphous that do not possess a definite structure and sharp melting point.

 Classification of crystalline solids

-On the basis of the nature of force operating between constituent particles or atoms, ions, molecules of matter, crystalline solids are classified into four categories.
+On the basis of the nature of force operating between constituent particles or atoms, ions, molecules of matter, crystalline solids classified into four categories.

-Polar binding crystals
+Polar binding crystalline solid

-Ionic crystal structure
+Ionic crystal material

-The forces involved here are of electrostatic forces of attraction are stronger than the non-directional type.
+Electrostatic forces of attraction operating between the oppositely charged ions and this are non-directional type.
 Thus ionic crystals strong and likely to be brittle.

-In ionic crystals, some of the atoms may be held together by covalent bonds to form ions having a definite position and orientation in the crystal lattice.
+But the melting point of the ionic crystal increases with the decreasing size of the constituent particles.
+Because some of the atoms may be held together by covalent bonds to form ions having a definite position and orientation in the crystal lattice.

 Since the forces have non-directional characteristics the arrangement ao atoms frequently correspond to the closet packing of the sphere.

-Structure of graphite crystal
+Structure of graphite

 Structure of the diamond molecule

 Each SP3 hybridized carbon is tetrahedrally surrounded by four other carbon atoms with a C-C bond distance of 154 pm in the diamond molecule.
-These tetrahedral belong to the cubic unit cell.
+These tetrahedral belong to the cubic crystal unit cell.